schmudde/blog/content/posts/2021-09-07-fix-my-code.md

 [^dog]: &ldquo;On the Internet, nobody knows you're a dog.&rdquo; Anonymity on the 1990s internet represented a disembodied utopia where people could be whoever they wanted, enjoy the free exchange of ideas, and equal access to opportunities.
 What mattered was the amount of personal initiative and the quality of the individual output. ![On the Internet, nobody knows you're a dog.](/img/2021-09-07-fix-my-code/nobody-knows-youre-a-dog.jpg)

 Compare this to the tactics of information warfare from the early 21st century.
 On the open internet, the goal was to restrict the flow of information rather than flood the network with poor information.
-This strategy is captured in an interview between Sollfrank and a hacker named Sopht in the [July/August 2000 issue](http://archive.neural.it/init/default/show/2338) of *ArtByte*.[^artbyte]
+This strategy is captured in an interview between Sollfrank and an artificial hacker named S0pht in the [July/August 2000 issue](http://archive.neural.it/init/default/show/2338) of *ArtByte*.[^artbyte]

 > Power and its representations are no longer located in the real world but have been shifted onto the Net.
 That's why the resistance against power has also got to take place within the Net. [...]
 So that's what I do, a kind of electronic civil disobedience.
 What it's about is blocking the flow of information.